Annual Events in NYC

 Launched in 2012, Frieze New York is an art fair in a spectacular setting: Randall's Island Park, where the organizers set up a gargantuan tent, an outdoor sculpture park and a heady selection of food purveyors.
 Art buyers and viewers gather here to see the latest in contemporary art represented by galleries in the US and Europe.
 The event, an offshoot of the original Frieze London and affiliated with the art magazine Frieze, also features talks by artists and curators.

 Museum Mile Festival

-Head downtown for River to River.
-The celebrated arts festival offers hundreds of cultural performances and events—all for free.
-Highlights from years past have included performances by the Bang on a Can All-Stars, the New York City Opera and Superchunk, and there's sure to be a full slate of music, visual arts, film and more throughout the summer.
+Head downtown for the River to River arts fest, which offers musical performances and events for free.
+Highlights from years past have included shows by the Bang on a Can All-Stars, the New York City Opera and Superchunk.

 SummerStage (through September)

 Since 1986, Central Park SummerStage has been a sure bet for great live music in a picturesque alfresco setting—for free.
 The offerings of the annual outdoor concert series span all genres: past performers over the years have included Taj Mahal, Dinosaur Jr., Joni Mitchell and Q-Tip.
 There is also a SummerStage Kids series that runs from June to August and features artists from around the world performing music, dance, circus acts, spoken word and more for the little ones.

 Celebrate Brooklyn! (through August)

 Celebrate Brooklyn! has more than earned its exclamation point through three decades of free music, dance, theater, film and specially commissioned projects.
 One of the City’s longest-running outdoor arts festivals, it has featured such acts as They Might Be Giants and Maceo Parker.
 If you can, catch the Live Music for Film program, where artists play along with screenings of silent, animated and short movies.